 The quality and length of cables differ from option to option.

 Quality: In most cases, more expensive cables use higher-quality materials with a better overall design and more durable construction.
-Value options can be decent if your budget is tight, but you should expect these cables to be more susceptible to damage or normal wear and tear.
+Inexpensive options can be decent if your budget is tight, but you should expect these cables to be more susceptible to damage or normal wear and tear.

 Length: Most cables measure less than a foot if they’re for smaller devices or laptops.
 Longer cables, typically in the three- to six-foot range, are common for desktop computers or specialized equipment that needs the extra length.